mah115/WEEDOX40_firmware_1.1.2/README.md

 ![image](http://www.weedo.ltd/wp-content/uploads/2021/04/970x300-ABanner1.jpg)

 ## Summary
+Copied from Legodev/WEEDOX40firmware because could not control visibility of original repository.

 This is the repository that contains the community version firmware for the WEEDO X40 3D Printer.

 The framework of the firmware is based on the Marlin 2.0.x version.